subquery/subql/docs/README.md

 <section class="main">
   <div>
     <div class="lastIntroduce lastIntroduce_1">
-        <h5>Partnerships</h5>
+        <h5>Integrating with your Custom Chain?</h5>
-        <p>Interested in joining our journey in becoming the largest decentralised blockchain data provider in the world?
-Learn how we can help you build better dApps by allowing anyone to reliably find and consume data faster.</p>
+        <p>Whether you're building a new parachain or an entirely new blockchain on Substrate - SubQuery can help you index and troubleshoot your chain's data.
+SubQuery is designed to easily integrate with a custom Substrate based chain.</p>
-        <a class="more" href="quickstart/quickstart.html#preparation">READ MORE</a>
+        <a class="more" href="create/mapping.html#custom-substrate-chains">LEARN HOW TO INTEGRATE WITH YOUR CHAIN</a>
     </div>
     <div class="lastIntroduce lastIntroduce_2">
-        <h5>Customer Support</h5>
+        <h5>Support and Contribute</h5>
         <p>Have a question or interested to know more or how you can contribute?
 We’d love to hear from you.
 Please contact us via email or social media from the links below.
 Need technical expertise?
-Join our <a href="https://discord.com/invite/78zg8aBSMG">discord community </a>and receive support from our passionate community members. </p>
+Join our Discord community and receive support from our passionate community members. </p>
-        <a class="more" href="quickstart/quickstart.html#preparation">READ MORE</a>
+        <a class="more" href="https://discord.com/invite/78zg8aBSMG">JOIN THE CONVERSATION ON DISCORD</a>
     </div>
     </div>
 </section>